 Types of Seminars

-Forecasting seminars are typically held on Thursdays from 12:30 to 2 p.m.
+Econometrics and Forecasting seminars are typically held on Thursdays from 12:30 to 2 p.m.
 For upcoming seminars please see our Events page.

 The Microeconomics seminar is a forum for research on economic decisions made by individuals and firms.
 The seminar covers microeconomic theory and several applied fields, including economic history, education, health, industrial organization, labor, public, and urban economics.